Sewing Tools List

 Pinking shears for finishing seams( to prevent fabric from raveling)

-- Marking tools– Some examples are: water soluble marking pens, tailors chalk and tailors pencils and a tracing wheel with tracing paper.
-There are many different choices of marking tools, which kind you use will depend upon the fabric you use.
-Tailors chalk is one of the easiest to use, in my opinion, for cotton fabrics.
-I also like to use the marking pencils just because I can keep a sharper marking point by sharpening the pencil.
+Marking tools– Some examples are: water soluble marking pens, tailors chalk and tailors pencils and a tracing wheel with tracing paper.
+The tracing wheel and tracing paper are very simple to use and are great for the beginner seamstress.
+Tailors chalk and marking pencils are great choices to use on cotton fabrics.
+I like the marking pencils better just because I can keep a sharper marking point by sharpening the pencil.

-- Needle Threader-This is a helpful tool if you have a hard time getting the thread to easily slide thru the needle.
+Needle Threader-This is a helpful tool if you have a hard time getting the thread to easily slide thru the needle.
+Just stick the flexible part of the threader thru

-- Thimble– Thimbles are used to push needles or pins thru fabric, and help protect your skin.
+Thimble– Thimbles are used to push needles or pins thru fabric, and help protect your skin.
 Sometimes I’m stubborn and don’t use a thimble and will get little holes in my skin from where I pushed the needle thru the fabric!
 Save your fingers from ‘pin pain’ and use a thimble!
+I’ve only ever used the metal thimbles.
+I was looking online and found that there are MANY different sizes and different styles of thimbles-WOW!

 The Biggest Sewing Tool

 Sewing Machine-(Not included in the Dritz Start-to-Sew-Kit) If you need to buy one, choose the best basic machine from a reliable manufacturer.
 Some stores have a trade-in policy that will allow you to upgrade in the future, just ask before you buy a machine.
 That may change your mind as to what kind of machine you’d like to get.
 Some reliable brand names are: Brother, Singer, Baby Lock, and Elna.
 I have an Elna that is now 21 years old and is still reliable with regular tune-ups.
-Baby Lock is my newest machine, which is an upgrade from the basic models and very nice!
-When looking to purchase a machine, make sure you actually test the machine to make sure the machine feels comfortable to use.
-Also make sure you have basics needed to sew a project on the sewing machine. (sewing machine needles and thread)
+Baby Lock Tempo is my newest machine, which is an upgrade from the basic models and very nice!
+When looking to purchase a machine, I suggest that you actually test the machine, in a store, to make sure the machine feels comfortable to use.
+Then you can purchase the machine in the store OR go online to find a good price and order online.
+The advantage of buying a machine in a store is that you may get free classes for learning how to use your machine.
+Before you start a project, make sure you have a variety of universal sewing machine needle sizes and a variety of all-purpose thread colors needed to sew a project on the sewing machine.

 Extra Helpful Sewing Tools for Beginners